Attendance is easy to measure. Belonging is harder - but far more powerful.

 Belonging turns members into advocates.
 They stay longer, participate more widely, and encourage others to join in.
 It is the invisible glue of community life.

 Belonging cannot be forced, but it can be cultivated.
 Clubs that succeed at this create environments where members feel recognized, supported, and empowered.
-A few strategies include:1.
-Empower Member-Led Groups
+A few strategies include:

 This post is part of our Engagement Series leading up to the Club + Resort Business Engagement Summit in October.
 In the coming weeks, we'll explore the Engagement Flywheel, why programs fail without engagement, engagement as a retention strategy, and engagement at scale.
 Each builds on the same truth: engagement is not about keeping members busy - it's about helping them belong.